1-877-353-4028Call Us Today!

 Bloom Time: Flowers are not noticeable as they are inside the fruit

-Ripening Time: late August-September
+Ripening Time: Breba begins in July, and main crop ripens late August-September

 Yield: 10-15 lbs. or more per plant